shameleon/dslr-42/README.md

 #### Entrypoints scripts

-Entrypoints scripts are at the root of the project :
+Entrypoints scripts are at the root of the project.
+They run script from a `subshell` with [os.system]()

 |Program|Arguments|Action|
 |---|---|---|